AKSW/jekyll-rdf/README.md

 * test/source/_layouts/rdf_index.html
 * test/source/_layouts/person.html
 ### Liquid Filters
 To access objects which are connected to the current subject via a predicate you can use our custom liquid filters.
-For only one object please use property, for a list of properties you can use property_list.
+For only one object please use the `rdf_property`-filter, for a list of properties you can use the `rdf_property_list`-filter.
 ### Single objects
-To access one object which is connected to the current subject through a given predicate please filter page.rdf data with rdf_property paramteter.
+To access one object which is connected to the current subject through a given predicate please filter `page.rdf` data with the `rdf_property`-filter.
 Example:
 ```html
 Age: {{ page.rdf | rdf_property: 'http://xmlns.com/foaf/0.1/age' }}
 ```
 ### Optional language selection
-To select a specific language please extend the filter with a second parameter:
+To select a specific language please add a a second parameter to the filter:
 ```html
 Age: {{ page.rdf | rdf_property: 'http://xmlns.com/foaf/0.1/job','en' }}
 ```
 ### Multiple Objects
-To get more than one object which is connected to the current subject through a given predicate please use the filter rdf_property_list:
+To get more than one object which is connected to the current subject through a given predicate please use the filter `rdf_property_list`:
 ```html
 Sisters: <br />
 {% assign resultset = page.rdf | rdf_property_list: 'http://www.ifi.uio.no/INF3580/family#hasSister' %}